Description

 Instructions

-2. Warm the milk until lukewarm and add to the bowl of your kitchen machine.
+2. Warm the milk until lukewarm and add it to the bowl of your kitchen machine.
 Add the yeast and mix (e.g. with a rubber spatula) until dissolved completely.
 Mix in a tablespoon of the sugar and two tablespoons of the flour.
 Cover the bowl and let sit for about 30 minutes so the yeast can start working.

 3. Add the remaining sugar, flour, the egg, and egg yolk, as well as the salt, and knead for about 8 minutes on medium-high speed until you get an elastic dough that pulls away from the sides of the bowl (it can still stick to the bottom).
 Reduce the kneading speed a bit and gradually add the butter while still kneading – make sure the butter you just added is fully incorporated before you add more.
 This will probably take about 4-5 minutes all in all.
-You might have to scrape down the sides from time to time and play a bit with the kneading speed of your kitchen machine.
+You might have to scrape down the sides occasionally and play a bit with the kneading speed of your kitchen machine.
 When all the butter is well incorporated continue kneading the dough for another 4-5 minutes.
 Your dough is ready when it’s crawling up your dough hook and only a small part of it is slightly sticking to the bottom of the bowl.
 Shape into a ball and place in a lightly greased bowl.
 Cover and place in the fridge for 2 hours.

 4. Shortly before you are ready to continue with the babka, make the chocolate filling.
 Add half of the chopped chocolate to a microwave-safe bowl.
 Add the butter, liquor, heavy cream, and salt and warm up carefully in the microwave until the chocolate has melted completely and you got a nice thick chocolate sauce.
-Let cool down a bit.
+Let it cool down a bit.

 5. For the streusels mix the flour, confectioners‘ sugar, and salt in a small bowl.
 Add the vanilla extract and the butter and rub everything between your fingers to create the streusels.
 Place in the fridge until needed.